Table of Contents

 If you are getting clean for you and your baby, going to a medically-supervised detox program is the best option.
 There are many pregnant women who have attended these programs and overcame their addiction.
 You can do this, as well.
 The primary goal will be to get you clean and sober and help you to prevent a relapse.
 It is vital that you work your recovery program after the detox, so you can increase your chances of staying clean and sober.

-Here at Harmony Recovery Group, we can help to keep you and your baby safer while you are going through the detox process.
+Here at Harmony Health Group, we can help to keep you and your baby safer while you are going through the detox process.
 Our doctors are used to prescribing medications that help to stabilize a pregnant woman’s body during this process.

 It may also be helpful to know that detoxing from opiates and alcohol causes the most distress and harm to the fetus.
 If you have been abusing these substances or have an addiction to them, be sure to reach out for help today.